 Cool Culinaria Ultimate Giclee Prints on 130lb paper.
 Printed in USA.

-Each print is accompanied by an 11x17" copy of the menu cover.
+Each print is accompanied by a copy of the menu cover.

-Sugie's Original "The Tropics" restaurant and club was opened by an Englishman called Harry "Sugie" Sugarman in Beverly Hills in 1936.
+Sugie's Original "The Tropics" restaurant and club, was opened by an Englishman named Harry "Sugie" Sugarman in Beverly Hills in 1936.
 It had a Polynesian theme and billed itself as "the informal cocktail lounge and dining room of the motion picture industry."
-Certainly, if walls could talk, this bar and restaurant would have tales to tell.
-Many Hollywood directors brought impressionable young starlets here and big-name stars of the 30s and 40s often dropped by.
+Certainly, if walls could talk, this bar and restaurant would have many tales to tell.
+Hollywood directors brought impressionable young starlets here and big-name stars of the 30s and 40s often dropped by.
 Sugie was quite a character and a self-promoter, which is evident in this menu he wrote and created.
 Born in London, he was brought to Hollywood by his parents in 1902.
-He ran a series of cinemas and theaters, including Grauman's Egyptian Theater in Hollywood, before opening The Tropics in 1936.
-He was always discreet – hence the three monkeys and the 'hear no evil, see no evil and speak no evil "slogan.
-The Tropics with its list of cocktails named after movie stars - such as Bette Davis' Liquid Lightning or Robert Taylor's Coquette - was a popular spot until the 1950s when it was bought by Steve Crane, an ex boyfriend of Lana Turner, who re-named it The Luau.
+He ran a series of cinemas and theaters, including Grauman's Egyptian Theater in Hollywood before opening The Tropics in 1936.
+He was always discreet, hence the three monkeys and the "hear no evil, see no evil and speak no evil " slogan.
+The Tropics with its list of cocktails named after movie stars such as Bette Davis' Liquid Lightning or Robert Taylor's Coquette, was a popular spot until the 1950s when it was bought by Steve Crane, an ex boyfriend of Lana Turner, who renamed the place, The Luau.

 Courtesy Private Collection.